Recovering Fragments Of A File Is Called ____.

 Understanding File Carving

 File carving is the process of recovering files from storage media based on their content rather than relying on file system metadata.
+Still, the actual data of the file might still be present on the storage medium.
 When a file is deleted or a file system is corrupted, the metadata that points to the file's location may be lost.
-However, the actual data of the file might still be present on the storage medium.
 File carving techniques scan the storage medium, identify file headers and footers, and reconstruct the file from these fragments.

 Why File Carving is Necessary